-Online remote one-to-one tuition by video call is offered for piano and music theory or singing which presents a different way of teaching lessons which can be rewarding and helpful in learning music.
+Online remote one-to-one tuition by video call is offered for piano and music theory which presents a different way of teaching lessons which can be rewarding and helpful in learning music.
 The tutor is well able in teaching remotely both with practical piano work and theoretical study through the use of music theory charts and presentations.
-Singing tuition is also offered.
-Online remote tuition is delivered from the teaching studio and can be arranged for adult students or with a parent or guardian in respect of a minor.
+Tuition by online remote connection technology is delivered from the teaching studio and can be arranged for adult students or with a parent or guardian in respect of a minor.
 Please enquire for details of the tuition fee.

-Piano and Music Theory tuition are successfully taught online as the testimonials which have been emailed to me indicate on the ‘Online Testimonials’ page of this website.
-Online tuition is rewarding, satisfying and allows the student and tutor to work together towards pianistic, musical and technical progress and awareness.
-Many aspects are covered such as interpretation; technique; musicianship; musicality; communication; structure; phrase shaping; harmony; voicing; pedalling; rhythm; timing and related issues; expression; musical literacy; artistry; all aspects of the written score; the syle, background and context of the music; how best to prepare and perform pieces; the interrelationship between musical ideas and musical phrases; the impact of the music; the essentials of good practice with regard to instrumental technique and its application in music; the student’s approach to the instrument and musical development.
-Also, music theory is presented with thorough … read more »
+Please enquire by telephone, text or email using the details on the Contact page if you are interested in receiving piano and/or music theory lessons online.
+Piano and music theory tuition of all standards are very successfully taught online as the testimonials which have been emailed to me indicate on the ‘Online Testimonials’ page of this website.
+I enjoy teaching online and this continues to be successful and musically enriching.
+Students who have lessons by video call have indicated progress, satisfaction and enjoyment.
+Online tuition is rewarding and allows the student and tutor to work together towards pianistic, musical and technical progress and awareness.
+Many aspects are covered such as interpretation; technique; musicianship; musicality; communication; structure; phrase shaping; harmony; voicing; pedalling; rhythm; timing and related issues; expression; musical literacy; artistry; all aspects of the written score; the syle, background and … read more »

 This idea takes the repertoire chosen as a starting point.
 The score, in essence, can be the starting point for the ability to learn to paraphrase it, to be able to reduce it and transform it to something else, to transpose it, to be able to embellish when necessary or even to recompose it.
 This is a useful skill to have in addition to the very important skill of being able to read and perform music notation exact, accurate and precise from a music score as the composer intended.
 Following a lead sheet, original score or similar, facilitating an ‘own interpretation’ giving rise to a personalised arrangement by changing melody, harmony, rhythm, styles, voicing and registration.
 This maximises the use of musical imagination rather than simply reproducing music exactly as the composer intended.
 The whole point is to train the … read more »

-Many Congratulations to Rachel Perkins in achieving the ARSM (Associate of The Royal Schools of Music) Piano Performance Diploma under the tuition of Dr Michael Spacie.
+Many Congratulations to Rachel Perkins in achieving the ARSM (Associate of The Royal Schools of Music) Piano Performance Diploma in November 2019 under the tuition of Dr Michael Spacie.

-Many congratulations to Helen Wright in achieving the ARSM (Associate of The Royal Schools of Music) Piano Performance Diploma under the tuition of Dr Michael Spacie.
+Many congratulations to Helen Wright in achieving the ARSM (Associate of The Royal Schools of Music) Piano Performance Diploma in November 2019 under the tuition of Dr Michael Spacie.

 I used to have a different piano teacher that wasn’t very good as he never explained anything to me and didn’t teach me how to read the notes.
 Because of this we decided to try piano lessons with Michael Spacie and I noticed how much better he was than my other one as he explains everything and taught me to read the notes and music.
 Now I really enjoy my piano lessons and always look forward to them.
 Alexander Teufel (Student) Susanne Teufel writes: Before Alexander started piano lessons with Michael, he used to go somewhere else.
 But after 6 months of music lessons he still couldn’t read the music properly and I often had to help Alexander with practising, because he didn’t know how to tackle a piece of music.
 He got every lesson a new piece for homework, … read more »